ShuyunLiuRun/JavaScript-Snack/README.txt

-This is a classic game called Snake.
+This is a game called Snake.
 The aim to write this program is to practise JavaScript knowledges.